Blue-Bag/ansible-role-firewall/README.md

 >aims for simplicity over complexity, and only opens a few specific ports for incoming traffic (configurable through Ansible variables).
 If you have a rudimentary knowledge of `iptables` and/or firewalls in general, this role should be a good starting point for a secure system firewall.

-This role changes builds on that and adds support for a wide range of Iptables Ip6tables and IPSET features.
+This role builds on that basic functionality and adds support for a wide range of Iptables Ip6tables and IPSET features.
 You can still use the source functionality by setting the file wall mode to simple.
-If that your aim then use the geerlingguy.firewall role.
+If that is your aim then use the geerlingguy.firewall role.

 ```
 # firewall modes [simple | chain ]